Surplus Store Memorial

 Closed permanently at the end of September, 2006.
 Cause unknown.

-I got E-mail from Tony Gould (the owner of Cascade Surplus) in early September, 2006, telling me that Wacky Willy's Surplus is closing its doors permanently as of 30-Sep-06.
+I got E-mail from Tony Gould (the owner of Cascade Surplus) in early September, 2006, telling me that Wacky Willy's Surplus was closing its doors permanently as of 30-Sep-06.
 Based on what I've heard from other scroungers, WW was Oregon's answer to Mike Quinn electronics.
 They seem to have held a similar place in the surplus history of the region, and in the hearts of those who were regulars.

 I regret not having had the chance to know them a little better.
 My only impressions of them were from brief visits in 1994, 1999, 2005, and 2006 (August).
 The two visits in the 90's were the best of the lot, and things seemed to go progressively downhill from there.